paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-8a-guam.md

 #### References in Text
 The Internal Revenue Code of 1986, referred to in subsecs. (d) to (f), is classified generally to Title 26, Internal Revenue Code.

-The Internal Revenue Code of 1939, referred to in subsecs. (d)(1), (e), and (f), was generally repealed by section 7851 of the Internal Revenue Code of 1986, Title 26.
+The Internal Revenue Code of 1939, referred to in subsecs. (d)(1), (e), and (f), was generally repealed by section 7851 of the Internal Revenue Code of 1954, Title 26.
+The Internal Revenue Code of 1954 was redesignated the Internal Revenue Code of 1986 by Pub.
+L. 99–514, § 2, Oct.
+22, 1986, 100 Stat.
+2095.
 For table of comparisons of the 1939 Code to the 1986 Code, see Table I preceding [section 1 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section1&num=0&edition=prelim), Internal Revenue Code.
-See also [section 7852(b) of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section7852/b&num=0&edition=prelim), Internal Revenue Code, for provision that references in any other law to a provision of the 1939 Code, unless expressly incompatible with the intent thereof, shall be deemed a reference to the corresponding provision of the 1986 Code.
+See also [section 7852(b) of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section7852/b&num=0&edition=prelim) for provision that references in any other law to a provision of the 1939 Code, unless expressly incompatible with the intent thereof, shall be deemed a reference to the corresponding provision of the 1986 Code.

 Subtitle A (not including chapter 2 and section 931) and chapters 24 and 25 of subtitle C, referred to in subsec. (d)(1), and subtitle F and chapter 75, referred to in subsecs. (d)(1) and (f), mean subtitle A (§ 1 et seq.), chapter 2 (§ 1401 et seq.) of subtitle A, chapters 24 (§ 3401 et seq.) and 25 (§ 3501 et seq.) of subtitle C, subtitle F (§ 6001 et seq.) and chapter 75 (§ 7201 et seq.) of subtitle F, respectively, of Title 26.